Turning 18

 We may sometimes request proof of school attendance in order to check for full-time student status.
 This proof must be issued by a secondary-, college- or university-level educational institution.
 In addition, it must indicate the student’s name, specify the period of studies and confirm that the studies are full time.

-End of parent coverage
+End of coverage as dependent children

 Registration with a private or public plan